weiliansong/CS463/README.md

 TODO: Finish writing this based on what I am actually able to finish

-## DPLL ##
+### DPLL ###
 Below is pseudocode for my DPLL program.
-Please refer to dpll.py for the actual implementation.
+Please refer to dpll.py for full implementation details.

     function DPLL(clauses)
       if we solved all clauses